-The applicant must be registered as a PIER Scientist (members of the PIER Helmholtz Graduate School do not need to register as PIER Scientist).
-Members of the Universität Hamburg, DESY as well as members of associated partner organizations (EMBL, HPI, BNI) can apply for a funding of their project proposal.
-The main applicant must be a member of the Universität Hamburg or DESY.
+The applicant must be registered as a PIER Scientist (PhDs of the PIER Helmholtz Graduate School do not need to register as PIER Scientist).
+Members of the Universität Hamburg and DESY can apply as main applicants for a funding of their project proposal.
+Researchers from the PIER partner organizations (such as BNITM, EMBL, HPI, MPSD, XFEL) can apply for funding as co-applicants.

 The underlying concept must have at its core a new approach and, as such, must not be the objective of an existing funding support or a separate part of a funded third-party project.

 The funding by PIER excludes institutional funding or covering budget deficits of a third-party project.
 Should the concept arise within the scope of a third-party project, the context of the project and the further third-party funding must be described in the project proposal.

 Nature and scope of the funding

 The funding is provided in the form of a non-repayable grant, covering up to 100% of direct project costs.
 The average funding amount of previously funded projects was 40,000 Euros.
 The proposed project duration for which support is requested must be consistent with the nature and complexity of the proposed activity.
 Grants are awarded for a maximum of up to two years.
 Please note that funds must be used within the funding period.
 The funding focuses on project-related expenses exclusively.
 Personnel costs are generally not eligible.

 A proposal of maximum five pages (including CV but without cover application form, budget plan and enclosures) has to be made in English and has to include (application form at www.pier-hamburg.de/templates):